Recurring time needs a new foundation

 Cron was good enough for a narrower era.
 Modern systems need recurring schedules that are explicit, explainable, timezone-safe, and simulation-first.

-Built today on rrule-temporal and Temporal, with a hosted platform, API, CLI, and MCP server built on the same recurrence model.
+Built on @rrulenet/recurrence, with a hosted platform, API, CLI, MCP server, and libraries sharing the same recurrence model.

 From schedule to webhook